 We live in a day and age when the advances in technology are having a profound effect on how well doctors and hospitals can treat us and keep us healthy.
 Tablet computers and smartphones give doctors incredible access to information and tools to help them be better doctors.
 At Beth Israel Deaconess Medical Center, Dr. Henry Feldman says that mobile technology lets him do everything he could do if he was sitting at his desktop at the patient’s bedside.
 Some things he couldn’t easily do without mobile technology, like showing patients impressive new animated apps, diagrams, medical records and even photos from their own surgeries as they recover.

-According to a 2010 study 50% of the medical technicians surveyed said they had taken cellphone calls or texted during heart surgeries.
-40% of those surveyed admitted that they thought talking on the cellphone during surgery was always an unsafe practice.
+According to a 2010 study, 50% of the medical technicians surveyed said they had taken cellphone calls or texted during heart surgeries.
+40% of those surveyed admitted that they thought to talk on the cellphone during surgery was always an unsafe practice.
 Which is particularly disturbing when we read about a medical malpractice case in Dallas Texas involving an anesthesiologist who has admitted to texting and reading his iPad during procedures.

 It is important that doctors and medical staff have the technology they need to provide their patients the best care that they can.
 It is also important that hospitals and medical facilities establish guidelines and protocols that prevent personal activity on mobile technology from distracting doctors and staff from providing that care.
 “Devices have a great capacity to reduce risk,” says Dr. Charles G. Prober, senior associate dean for medical education at Stanford Medical school; “But the last thing we want to see, and what is happening in some cases now, is the computer coming between the patient and his doctor.”